Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 ### Headers {#headers}

-Optional list of HTTP request header.
+Optional list of HTTP request headers.

 A header consists of a name, followed by a `:` and a value.